 If you plan on walking around a lot, don’t get a bag that will wear you out.
 Your daypack has to be comfortable to carry.
 Look for a backpack with thin fabric and padded shoulder straps.
 This doesn’t necessarily mean you need to go with a ‘sporty look,’ you can opt for a fashion backpack like this one from Marc by Marc Jacobs.

 If you’ll often be in crowded areas notorious for pickpockets, you’ll want to be able to keep an eye on your travel day bag while not attracting attention from others.
-Look for a shoulder bag in an earthy tone that you can pull around the front of you, like this one from Fossil in espresso.
+Look for a shoulder bag in an earthy tone that you can pull around the front of you, like this one from Fossil.

 For more security conscious travelers, take a look at this list of “theft-proof” bags for travel!

 Once you’ve zoned in on the travel day bag of your dreams, make sure to take it for a spin before your trip to make sure no unpleasant surprises are waiting for you.
 Good luck finding the perfect sidekick for your trip!